'We've Got To Learn From Our History,' 'Demagogue' Author Warns

 Many of the people McCarthy accused lost their jobs.
 Others went to prison.
 Wyoming Sen. Lester Hunt killed himself in his Senate office after McCarthy and his allies tried to blackmail him into resigning.
 In 1954, McCarthy's campaign finally ended when the U.S. Senate voted to censure him.

-More than 70 years later, Tye draws a parallel between McCarthy's tactics and President Donald Trump's divisive rhetoric.
+More than 70 years later, Tye draws a parallel between McCarthy's tactics and President Trump's divisive rhetoric.
 He notes that McCarthy's chief legal counsel, Roy Cohn, served as Trump's lawyer and mentor in the 1970s.
 But beyond that, he says, both McCarthy and Trump are "bullies" who exploit fears and "point fingers when they're attacked."

 "If there's any lesson to be learned from Joe McCarthy, it is that we are no less vulnerable to demagogues in our midst than Russia or than Italy or than Brazil," Tye says.
 "We've got to learn from our history to recognize these bullies at an early point — and to understand how to stand up to them."